Home

 Overview

 Topaz is a trans-Pacific submarine cable system connecting Canada, Japan, and Taiwan.
-It spans one of the most active intercontinental corridors in the Pacific, linking the west coast of North America with landing points in East Asia.
-The cable has been in service since 2023 and is owned entirely by Google.
+It spans a critical intercontinental corridor in the Pacific Ocean, linking the west coast of North America to East Asia.
+The cable became operational in 2023 and is wholly owned by Google.
+Designed to meet growing demand for high-speed, low-latency connectivity between these regions, Topaz plays a strategic role in supporting Google’s global network infrastructure, including its data centers and cloud services.

 Route and Landings